-Veeam ONE Client allows you to track Veeam Agent for Windows, Veeam Agent for Linux jobs managed by Veeam Backup & Replication servers connected to Veeam ONE, as well as backup copy jobs that archive backups created with Veeam Agent for Windows, Veeam Agent for Linux and Veeam Agent for Mac.
+Veeam ONE Client allows you to track Veeam Agent for Windows, Veeam Agent for Linux jobs managed by Veeam Backup & Replication servers connected to Veeam ONE, as well as backup copy jobs that archive backups created with Veeam Agent for Windows, Veeam Agent for Linux, Veeam Agent for Mac and Veeam Agent for Unix.

 You can view real-time job statistics at different levels of your backup infrastructure:

 - Jobs managed by a specific backup server

 - Jobs managed by all backup servers controlled by Veeam Backup Enterprise Manager

 - All jobs across the entire backup infrastructure